Iisalmi

 In the 2010s, Iisalmi is known as an export industry town, as well as a significant study town in the region.

 History

 Iisalmi traces its roots back to 1627, when the parish of Iisalmi was formed around the local church.
 The town's old wooden church, Gustav Adolf Church, was consecrated in 1780.

-In the 18th century, when Finland was under Swedish control, Sweden was frequently at war with Imperial Russia, and the area of Koljonvirta in Iisalmi was a battlefield on which one of the greatest Swedish victories occurred.
+In the 18th century, when Finland was under Swedish control, Sweden was frequently at war with Imperial Russia, and the area of Koljonvirta in Iisalmi was a battlefield on which one of the greatest Swedish victories (and the last Swedish victory on Finnish soil) occurred.
 However, Sweden lost its last war with Russia and had to surrender Finland to the Russian Empire in 1809.

 Iisalmi gained its status as town on October 20, 1891.

 Geography

 There are 111 lakes in the Iisalmi region, the largest of which are Lake Onkivesi, Lake Haapajärvi, Lake Porovesi and Lake Nerkoo.

 Economy

 Olvi, the last big independent beer brewery in Finland, has its factory and headquarters in Iisalmi.
 (Other big Finnish breweries have been bought by multinational companies.)

-Genelec, a manufacturer of active monitors and loudspeakers] used in recording studios worldwide, has its factory and headquarters in Iisalmi.
+Genelec, a manufacturer of active monitors and loudspeakers used in recording studios worldwide, has its factory and headquarters in Iisalmi.

 Normet, engineers and manufacturers of mechanised equipment for underground rock-mining and tunnelling, also has its factory and headquarters in Iisalmi.
-Headquarters is located in Espoo.

 Profile Vehicles makes ambulances and police cars.

 Iisalmi has its own railway station on the VR network.
 The line between Iisalmi and Oulu was electrified in December 2006, replacing diesel haulage of trains.